 Early intervention should focus on creating safety and understanding, not on forcing compliance.
 A single advocate could have changed the entire narrative of my childhood.

-What Is Selective Mutism—Beyond Textbook Definitions
+What Is Selective Mutism — Beyond Textbook Definitions

 Selective mutism is often described in clinical terms, found in guides like the American Psychiatric Association's statistical manual of mental disorders.
-It's categorized as an anxiety disorder where a person who is capable of speaking cannot speak in specific social situations.
+It's categorised as an anxiety disorder where a person who is capable of speaking cannot speak in specific social situations.
 But this definition misses the felt experience.
-It’s not a selection; it’s a shutdown.
+It's not a selection; it's a shutdown.

 It's a freeze response, a moment of panic where the part of your brain that controls speech goes offline.
 Understanding this is critical.
 It moves the focus from the "failure to speak" to the overwhelming anxiety that causes it.
-We can then explore what "selective" really means and what it feels like from the inside.

 Why "Selective" Doesn't Mean "Chosen" or Voluntary